 Sha Tin Junior School is a large ESF primary school in the New Territories that shares some impressive facilities with its partner secondary school Sha Tin College.

-The English Schools Foundation (ESF)’s largest primary school, Sha Tin Junior School has a population of 900 five to 11-year-olds.
-Located in Sha Tin, this is a hugely popular IB school with a wide range of extra-curricular activities and new state of the art facilities for sport, the arts and technology.
+The English Schools Foundation (ESF)’s largest primary school, Sha Tin Junior School has a population of 900 five to eleven-year-olds.
+Located in Sha Tin, this is a hugely popular IB school with a wide range of extra-curricular activities and new state of the art facilities for sport, the arts, and technology.

 The school’s motto is ‘Learning for Life’, and it says, “We encourage children to learn from their mistakes and adopt a ‘can-do’ attitude in all they attempt.”
 The majority of Year 6 students transfer to ESF’s Sha Tin College secondary school, which is located next door.

 Read about our tour of the school here.

 In line with all ESF primary schools, Sha Tin Junior School follows the IB Primary Years Programme (PYP).
 All subjects – English, maths, social studies, science, and the arts – are taught within the context of the IB Programme of Inquiry.
 This road map for education looks at Who We Are, Where We Are in Place and Time, How We Express Ourselves, How the World Works, How We Organise Ourselves, and Sharing the Planet.
 As well as daily Chinese lessons, the school’s curriculum has a very healthy dose of technology, creative arts, and PE.
 There are various leadership opportunities on the student council, and as eco monitors and house captains.